 Hop-On Hop-Off Bus Tour

-A hop-on hop-off bus tour is an excellent way to familiarize yourself with Paris.
-It’s also a good way to get from one site to the next.
+A hop-on hop-off bus tour is another excellent way to familiarize yourself with Paris.
+It’s also a good way to get from one sight to the next.

 Other Benefits of the Paris Pass